nicm42/100-days-of-code-v2/log3.md

 **Day 57: 6th June 2021**
 I'd been putting off a Lighthouse review of my portfolio for a while.
 I noticed the favicon wasn't working, so I fixed that and then worked through the Lighthouse bits.
 I've gone from a score of 89 to 94, which is a improvement (it's in the green now).
 The bits that are left either make such a small difference and/or are related to the server, which I don't think I can do anything about.

+**Day 58: 7th June 2021**
+I played about with adding an image.
+I tried a background image below the form, which looked fine as a form background, but odd looking at the whole page.
+I tried adding it as an image next to the form if there's enough space, but I'm not sure about that either.